 v.
 Low: Whatever gets defined as low might be kept in the backlog and closed as a known issue.

 Sometimes, an application is classified into multiple modules mentioned under the component field when a bug is reported.
 It becomes easier to analyze which module has problems.
 When bugs are assigned with the corresponding components mentioned, it becomes easier for the development manager to set the bug to respective team members based on their areas of expertise.

 It is the version of the application on which the bug is reported.
 Knowing the exact application version can also provide valuable insight into how widespread the bug may be and what other users may be experiencing.
 Having this information available can save time and resources when working to resolve any potential issues with an application.

-A software bug follows a cycle.
-According to where it is in the cycle, a status is assigned.
-For example, When a new bug is created, its status is open.
+A software bug undergoes a cycle and receives a status based on its position in the cycle.
+For instance, a new bug has an open status..
 Later, it goes through various stages like In Progress, Fixed, Won’t Fix, Accepted, Reopen, Verified, etc. These stages vary following different bug reporting tools.